just-another-downer/landgrid-support/_articles/user-permissions.md

 **Billing Contact:**
 If you'd like to pass the payment reins to someone else in your account, you can set them as the "Billing Contact."
 This will give them access to change payment settings.

+**Super Manager:**
+Through our [Landgrid Enterprise](https://landgrid.com/enterprise) plans, you can create sub-groups.
+Each sub-group has its own projects, members, managers, and data.
+Supermanagers are able to create and manage all of your sub-groups.

 **Note:** To remove a member from your group, follow the same procedure as outlined above and select “Remove from Group” from the dropdown list.

 **Note:** You can change permissions settings at any time.